-In the 2022/23 financial year, a -one-off scenario planning exercise was carried out to understand how planning could be implemented in Centralines' context.
-One of the learnings was that the existing planning process could be improved, and a new process was required which is shown below.
-The yellow boxes and text highlight new capabilities that need to be developed.
+In the 2022/23 financial year, a one-off scenario planning exercise was carried out to understand how planning could be implemented in the Centralines context.

+One of the key learnings was that the existing planning process is inadequate for scenario planning, and a new process is required which is shown conceptionally below.
+The yellow boxes and text highlight new capabilities that will need to be developed.
+The new capabilities being developed are: